Ueny/MyBokeh/README.md

     `Bokeh serve --show resulting.py`

 # Serving the visualization through Docker
+## Step 1: prepare the docker tool and data
   - Download the Docker first to make sure you have docker installed in your local computer
   - Clone the repository content first, and enter the directory of the folder